What Does it Take to Be a Refuse and Recyclable Material Collector?

 Refuse & Recyclable Material Collector Required Skills

-Below is a list of the skills most Refuse and Recyclable Material Collectors say are important on the job.
+These are the skills Refuse and Recyclable Material Collectors say are the most useful in their careers:

 Operation and Control: Controlling operations of equipment or systems.